grame-cncm/faustdoc/src/manual/syntax.md

 (_ <: dm.zita_light :> _)
 ```

+Note that the arguments given to the primitive or function in applications are reduced to their *block normal form* (that is the flat equivalent block) before the actual application.
+Thus if the number of outputs of the argument block does not mach the needed number of arguments, the application will be treated as *partial application* and the missing arguments will be replaced by one or several `_` (to complete the number of missing arguments).

 #### Unapplied abstractions

 Usually, lambda abstractions are supposed to be applied on arguments, using beta-reduction in Lambda-Calculus.
 Functional languages generally treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function) which give these languages high-order programming capabilities.